PMBio/ase_spermatogenesis/README.md

 ## Data availability

 All data is available at ArrayExpress under the accession number E-MTAB-6934 (previously published B6 samples, https://www.nature.com/articles/s41467-019-09182-1) and E-MTAB-11602 (everything else).
 This includes raw read files, total and allele-specific quantifications as well as filtered count matrices with cell type annotations.
+The ATAC-Seq data is deposited under the accession number E-MTAB-12685.

 ## Preprocessing